-We have audited the financial statements of New Forest District Council ('the Council') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
+We were engaged to audit the financial statements of New Forest District Council ('the Council' and its subsidiaries (the 'Group') for the year ended 31 March 2023.
 The financial statements comprise the:

-- Council and Group Movement in Reserves Statement, - Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Balance Sheet, - Council and Group Cash Flow Statement, - the related notes 1 to 57, the Expenditure and Funding Analysis, and notes 1 to 4 of the Group Accounts, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, and the related notes 1 to 7 - Collection Fund and the related notes 1 to 7
+- Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Movement in Reserves Statement, - · Council and Group Balance Sheet, - Council and Group Cash Flow Statement - the related notes 1 to 46 including a summary of significant accounting policies, the Expenditure and Funding Analysis and notes 1 to 4 of the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, and the related notes 1 to 7 - Collection Fund and the related notes 1 to 7.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).